msadat50/CircuitPython/README.md

     try:
         cm = sonar.distance
         print((cm))    # printing numbers in cm
-        if cm < 5:     # if it's less then 5
+        if cm < 5:
             r=255
-            g=0     # these are the values that they should be whe they're less then 5 b=0
+            g=0     # these are the values where one value start high while other ones are off b=0
-            print("red!")     # printing red
+            print("red!")
         elif cm < 20:         # if it's less then 20
-            print("red or blue!")  # print red or blue r = simpleio.map_range(cm, 5, 20, 255, 0)  # red vaule
+            print("red or blue!")
+            r = simpleio.map_range(cm, 5, 20, 255, 0)  # red vaule
             g = 0        # green vaule
             b = simpleio.map_range(cm, 5, 20, 0, 255)  # blue value